 Describing the project as “incredibly risky,” Plank advisor Steve Siegel says, “You’d be hard pressed to find another developer that could do this.”

-That’s a strange remark given that Plank’s real estate arm, Sagamore Development Co., is a virgin among builders, established 2½ years ago with a scant track record and still minus a website.
+That’s a strange remark given that Plank’s real estate arm, Sagamore Development Co., is a virgin among builders, established 2½ years ago and still minus a website.

-And it glides past the question that Baltimore citizens and taxpayers are trying to answer: what exactly is the public risk?
+And Siegel’s statement glides past the question that Baltimore citizens and taxpayers are trying to answer: what exactly is the public risk?

 A Shining New City

-In its formal application requesting TIF financing from the city, Sagamore makes these points:
+In its formal application requesting TIF financing from the city, Sagamore makes these assertions:

 • By the 2040s, the project will be home for over 25,000 jobs.
 Of these, as many as 10,000 will come from the expected growth of Under Armour.
 The other job estimate comes from an industry formula that assumes that 226 square feet of new construction equals one job.